 By comparing the archetypes of each mode, we identified unique intensification mechanisms.
-The marathon archetype involved a symmetric, continuous amplification of the primary vortex, similar to the classic spinup process observed in idealized TCs.
+The marathon archetype involved a symmetric, continuous amplification of the primary vortex, similar to the classic spin-up process observed in idealized TCs.
 On the other hand, the sprint archetype featured an asymmetric intensification process characterized by a chain of discrete events.
 This chain started with a convective burst that formed in the downshear-left quadrant of a weak and poorly defined parent circulation.
 The burst spawned a mesovortex, which grew in scale and strengthened while absorbing the parent circulation.

 Further analysis revealed contrasting environmental conditions between the two RI modes.
 The marathon cases occurred in favorable weak-shear environments, consistent with their symmetric intensification and the fact that all marathon RI cases became major hurricanes.
 In contrast, the sprint RI cases occurred in unfavorable strong-shear environments.
+While this may initially seem counter-intuitive due to the statistical anti-correlation between high shear and RI, the presence of convective bursts and center reformations explained this phenomenon.
+Despite the unfavorable conditions, the sprint RI cases were limited in their post-RI peak intensity, with TCs only intensifying from tropical storm to category 1 or 2.

-While this The existence of two RI modes may explain the lack of consensus in certain areas of the literature, such as the role of convective bursts as triggers for RI or the occurrence of RI under strong shear.
+The existence of two RI modes may explain the lack of consensus in certain areas of the literature, such as the role of convective bursts as triggers for RI or the occurrence of RI under strong shear.
 Moreover, the presence of a shear-driven and asymmetric mode of RI challenges the notion of a single set of necessary conditions for RI.
 In the end, we hope that this study improves RI predictions by raising awareness that RI in unfavorable conditions, as exemplified by the sprint RI mode, may be more common than commonly thought.
 It is important to note, however, that our work primarily relied on a single simulation, and further observational, theoretical, and modeling studies are encouraged to validate, refute, or refine our findings.

 Acknowledgments.
 This work would not have been possible without the invaluable help and support from Michael Duda, Bill Skamarock, Wei Wang, and David Ahijevych, all from NCAR.
-We would also like to express our gratitude for the high-performance computing support from Cheyenne (doi: 10.5065/D6RX99HX) provided by NCAR's Computational and Information Systems Laboratory, sponsored by the National Science Foundation.
-Furthermore, we acknowledge the funding support received from the Office of Naval Research under ONR Grant N00014-20-1-2071.
-Last, we extend our sincere appreciation to the editor and three reviewers for their valuable improvement suggestions.
+We would also like to express our gratitude for the high-performance computing support from Cheyenne (doi:10.5065/D6RX99HX) provided by NCAR's Computational and Information Systems Laboratory, sponsored by the National Science Foundation.
+Furthermore, we acknowledge the funding support received from the Office of Naval Research under ONR grant N00014-20-1-2071.
+Lastly, we extend our sincere appreciation to the editor and three reviewers for their valuable improvement suggestions.